 Cataracts that develop after infancy and during childhood.

-This type of cataract occurs with increasing age and is more common in people who suffer from underlying systemic diseases or trauma such as eye injury, diabetes, and a positive family history.
+This type of cataract occurs with increasing age and is more common in people who suffer from underlying health problems or injury such as blunt trauma, chemical burn, diabetes, and a positive family history.